 My Observations

-However in fact, it should be for the money.
+But really, it should be for the money.
 This isn’t cheap!

-Shot quality I found to be stunning, and the steam power is immense – if you’re accustomed to using commercial machines then you’ll enjoy the steam power, if you’re not (as I wasn’t) you may have to go through a slight learning curve, as the initial aeration phase takes a couple of seconds, and the entire steaming recipe (depending on how much milk you’re steaming) will take something like 15-20 seconds.
+Shot quality I found to be stunning, and the steam power is immense – if you’re accustomed to using commercial machines then you’ll love the steam power, if you’re not (as I wasn’t) you may have to go through a slight learning curve, as the initial aeration phase takes a couple of seconds, and the entire steaming process (depending on how much milk you’re steaming) will take something like 15-20 seconds.

 For more on the LMLM see: